-Patient-controlled stretching devices are used in the home to increase range of motion (ROM) in patients who have impaired functional status due to decreased ROM.
+Patient-controlled stretching devices are used in the home to increase range of motion (ROM) in patients who have impaired functional status due to ROM.
 There are 2 commercially available types of devices.
-Static progressive stretch (SPS) devices (e.g., JAS, Static-Pro) provide low- to moderate-intensity stretching with a crank or ratchet that progressively increases the stretch within each session.
-Serial stretch devices (e.g., ERMI) devices use hydraulics to alternate between periods of higher intensity stretch and relaxation.
+Static progressive stretch (SPS) devices (e.g., Joint Active Systems (JAS), Static-Pro) provide low- to moderate-intensity stretching with a crank or ratchet that progressively increases the stretch within each session and serial stretch devices (e.g., ERMI) devices use hydraulics to alternate between periods of higher intensity stretch and relaxation.